 Welcome to the homepage of U of D Jesuit Athletic Training.
 The Athletic Training Room is located in the main gym down the ramp on the north end of the gym near the locker room.

-Athletic Training Room: (313) 862-5400, ext 2202
+Athletic Training Room Phone: (313) 862-5400, ext 2202

 Sports Medicine Team

-Michael Workings, M.D., F.A.A.F.P. - Team Physician for University of Detroit Jesuit High School
+Michael Workings, M.D., F.A.A.F.P. - Team Physician

 Dr. Workings attended medical school at the University of Michigan and completed his postgraduate training in Family Medicine at Henry Ford Hospital.
 He is an assistant professor of Family Medicine at Case Western Reserve University and teaches physicians through the primary care sports medicine fellowship program at Henry Ford Hospital.
 Dr. Workings is board-certified and currently serves on the board of directors for the American Board of Family Medicine and Michigan Academy of Family Physicians.
 Dr. Workings sees patients at Henry Ford Medical Center – Troy and serves as a team physician for the Detroit Tigers, Detroit Lions, and University of Detroit Mercy Titan athletics.
-Dr. Workings or his sports medicine fellow will be at most home football and hockey games, and works closely with Nick in the care of University of Detroit Jesuit athletes.
+Dr. Workings or his sports medicine fellow will be at most home football and hockey games, and works closely with Athletic Trainer, Nick Parkinson, in the care of University of Detroit Jesuit athletes.

 At U of D Jesuit High School we follow a return to play protocol developed by the Henry Ford Health System Concussion Clinic.
 This program consists of medical evaluation by a trained sports medicine professional, physicians clearance to begin activity, and a graduated 5-day activity program monitored by the athletic trainer on-site.
 In accordance with MHSAA rules and State of Michigan law, this program must be completed and physicians clearance given to return to athletic competition.

 There can be confusion as to the role of an athletic trainer, and the difference between an athletic trainer and a personal trainer.
-This outline gives some information on the athletic trainign profession.
-If you ever have any questions feel free to ask!